senoel123/senoel123.github.io/about_me.md

 ## DATA ANALYTICS PROFILE
 ---

-As a data analyst I evaluate data to take actionable insights, with a background in HR management and recruitment.
-My core experienced in collecting and analyzing data to support startups and multinational organizations in making well-informed business decisions.
-My ability to stay ahead of the curve while building solid relationships based on shared knowledge has always allowed me to thrive.
+I am a data anaylst with a background in HR and more than five years of experience working in both early start-up environments and large multinational organizations.
+As a data analyst, my experience includes analyzing and communicating technical information to non-technical audiences.

 ![image](/images/Data_Science_Possible_Roles_fin.jpg)